Jonathan Prescott

-Dr. Jonathan Prescott was a British officer who fought at the Siege of Louisbourg (1745), became the Captain of the militia at Chester, Nova Scotia and later was involved with the Raid on Chester, Nova Scotia (1782).
-He was the father of Charles Ramage Prescott and uncle of Dr. Samuel Prescott who finished the "midnight ride" begun by Paul Revere.
+Dr. Jonathan Prescott (24 May 1725 - 11 Jan 1807) was a British officer who fought at the Siege of Louisbourg (1745), became the Captain of the militia at Chester, Nova Scotia and later was involved with the Raid on Chester, Nova Scotia (1782).
+He was the father of Charles Ramage Prescott.

 Life

 Prescott was born on 24 May 1725 at Littleton, Massachusetts.
 He was a surgeon and Captain of the engineers in the Siege of Louisbourg (1745).
 He led a company of men in Colonel Samuel Moore's regiment from New Hampshire.
 After the Siege, he returned to Boston only to return to Halifax in 1751 where he established a rum distillery.
 He also operating a fleet of fishing boats and operated a lumber mill in Chester and developed a lime quarry.
 He was one of the original grantees of the Shoreham Grant, which would become Chester.
 He became the Justice of the Peace.
 Jonathan and his wife Ann built a large house in Chester, Lunenburg County Nova Scotia called "Maroon Hall".
 French prisoners of war were housed at this house and painted portraits of Jonathan and Ann (c.
 1760).
 During the French and Indian War, he reported the Mi'kmaq burned his house and mill twice and, for the protection of his family, he spent much of his time during these years in Halifax.